box/developer.box.com/content/guides/tooling/cli/quick-start/1-create-jwt-app.md

 ## Summary

-* You created a new JWT application to associate with the CLI
+* You created a new or have an existing JWT application to assocaited with the CLI, which is authorized by an Admin.
-* You configured the applications access and scopes
-* You had a Box Admin authorize the application

-<Next>I completed this step</Next>
+* You downloaded your application's configuration file

+<Next>My app is authorized and I download my configuration file</Next>

 [dc]: https://app.box.com/developers/console
 [sa]: g://authentication/user-types/service-account/